ETHCF/blobkit/README.md

 ## Overview

-BlobKit enables applications to store data on Ethereum using blob transactions (EIP-4844). **Fully deployed and tested on Ethereum mainnet.**
+BlobKit enables applications to store data on Ethereum using blob transactions (EIP-4844).

 ### Production Status